backstage/backstage/packages/core-plugin-api/api-report.md

 // @public
 export type OAuthScope = string | string[];

-// Warning: (ae-missing-release-tag) "Observable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated
 export type Observable<T> = Observable_2<T>;

-// Warning: (ae-missing-release-tag) "Observer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated
 export type Observer<T> = Observer_2<T>;